Thomas Jefferson once wrote:

 After a brief prelude as a graphic artist for first a fine art

 collector, then a printshop and finally a local newspaper, I realized

-I hate sitting down all day.
+I hated sitting down all day.
 I became a schoolbus driver for 15 years and drove a 25 year

 old, double-clutch 78-passenger Crown about 150 miles a day, picking